Pakistan: Avalanche kills dozens in Kashmir village | DW | 14.01.2020

 The avalanches were likely triggered by severe rain and snowfall that has plagued the region in recent days, claiming at least 126 lives in Pakistan and Afghanistan since Sunday.

-Pakistani Kashmir declared a state of emergency for the affected areas on Tuesday morning, the minister for the disaster management authority in the area Ahmadd Raza Qadri said.
+Pakistan-administered Kashmir declared a state of emergency for the affected areas on Tuesday morning, the minister for the disaster management authority in the area, Ahmad Raza Qadri, said.

 "Rescuers are facing difficulties in reaching the stricken villages," he said.